 Directed by staff and technicians, in the context of a studio/workshop/tutorial curriculum, you will be introduced to traditional techniques, new technologies and approaches to contemporary practice.

 Projects include directed learning, collaboration and cross-media engagement and are choreographed and critiqued so as to reflect the breadth of contemporary practice.
-Students will be encouraged to consider connections to other Studio units.
+You will be encouraged to consider connections to other Studio units.

 Study of this unit will involve undertaking basic skills and techniques, and introduce you to experimenting, critiquing and conceptualising media, forms and methods.
 You will also learn how to source information and materials in addition to applying safe work practices.